Day 1: Arrival In Kathmandu (4585 feet)

 • Lunch and dinner in Kathmandu.

-• Travel/ health insurance that covers emergency rescue and
+• Travel/ health insurance that covers emergency rescue and evacuation.
+We could suggest good insurance providers that trekkers can directly buy from.

 • International airfare and airport departure tax.